Multiple Sclerosis can be overcome physically, mentally and spiritually - every person with MS has that capability!

 Beyond MS Association claims

-We are not Medical doctors - but people who have successfully managed MS for over fifty years.
-We offer sensible advice to complement whatever your personal healers have suggested!
+We are not Medical doctors but people who have successfully managed MS for over fifty years.
+We offer sensible advice to complement whatever your personal doctors or healers have suggested!
 We guarantee that if you adopt our suggestions your health will improve!

 What is Multiple Sclerosis